tandell/NWSRadarLooper/README.md

 ## Configuration Item Descriptions

-- `BasePath`: The location where to save the retrieved images.
+- `BasePath`: The location where to save the retrieved images
 - `DatePattern`: To keep the filenames unique and sortable, the current timestamp is leveraged.
-This is the format applied to the date so it's compact and scriptable.
+This is the format applied to the date so it's compact and scriptable
-- `NwsRestApiUrl`: The base URL for the National Weather Service REST API.
+- `NwsRestApiUrl`: The base URL for the National Weather Service REST API
+- `Station`: The NWS Station Id for the radar images; e.g. KIWA, KCBX, etc

 ## Future Enhancements

+- Deal with duplicate radar images
+- Deal with missing radar images
+- Figure out how to generate binaries
 - Configuration: currently everything is hardcoded.
 At the very least, the station should be customizable. e.g. kiwa for Arizona, etc.
 - The images should be saved in a directory structure of something like `<basepath>/<station>/timestamp.gif`
 - create animated gifs from the prior set of images for displaying loops